sth/sodata/README.md

     make

-You can also just compile the tools individually:
+You can also compile the tools individually:

     make sqliteimport
     make pgimport